Sanjoy-Chattopadhay/portfolio/README.md

 # Portfolio
 My portfolio page is actually describing my Resume.
-You explore the web page with a jeep, and you can see information such as:
+You explore the web page with a jeep, and you can see information such as:<br>
 ' Education <br>
 ' Work Experience <br>
 ' Projects <br>